jackyzha0/jackyzha0.github.io/content/thoughts/petname.md

 - seed
 ---

+> A way of mapping human readable names to cryptographically secure names

 [Petnames](http://www.erights.org/elib/capability/pnml.html) are potentially a method of achieving all 3 properties of [[thoughts/Zooko's Triangle]] by having "names with each of the three pairs of properties, and [building] a naming system involving several of these kinds of names, in order to make use of all three properties."

 We are already familiar with this concept actually: the contact list on your phone!
 Each contact in your phone doesn't actually represent that person, but rather your *relationship* with that person. `John (neighbour)` could be `Dad` in someone else's phone, even though they refer to the same physical person.